 Understanding total loss and salvage titles

-A car is considered totaled when the cost of repairs surpasses a certain threshold of its pre-accident value, typically around 70-80%.
-The exact total loss threshold depends upon your state.
+A car is considered totaled when the cost of repairs surpasses a certain threshold of its pre-accident value, typically around 70% to 80%.
+The exact total loss threshold depends on your state.

-When this happens, the insurance company issues a salvage title, indicating the car has sustained significant damage.
-Salvage titles carry substantial implications, including diminished resale value and potential safety concerns, as well as insurance implications.
+When this happens, the insurance company issues a salvage title, indicating that the car has sustained significant damage.
+Salvage titles carry substantial implications, including diminished resale value, potential safety concerns, and insurance implications.

 Reasons insurance companies deny buyback requests